ncphillips/ncphi.com/content/blog/next-tinacms-media.md

 createdAt: "2020-08-16"
 ---

 Working with Media in [TinaCMS](https://github.com/tinacms/tinacms) can be laborious.
-There's a lot of configuration needed to make your image fields work correctly, and it often has to be duplicated across multiple fields.
+There's a lot of configuration needed to make your image fields work.
+This config is often copied across many fields and components.
 Luckily, when using [Next.js and Github](https://tinacms.org/guides/nextjs/github/initial-setup/) we can take care of this problem by subclassing the `GithubMediaStore`.

 _(Note: the code in this blog post is borderline pseudocode)_